 Ms Nzioka is a Project Assistant at IHD.
 She is currently pursuing a master's degree in Special Needs Education at Kenyatta University.
 Her research interests are in inclusion and mainstreaming of persons living with disabilities and ECD.

 Ms Ooko is the Communications Officer at the institute.
-She holds a Bachelor of Arts Degree in Communication Studies from the University of Nairobi and has worked in various multinational organisations where she has horned her communications skills.
+She holds a Bachelor of Arts Degree in Communication Studies and is currently pursuing a Master of Arts in Communication Studies at the University of Nairobi.
+Maureen has worked in various multinational organisations where she has horned her communications skills.
 Her interests are in public relations and development communication.

 Administration & Communications Officer